Back to menu | Plan

 with the permission (or: with the general consent) of the city council.

 Marcus Aurelius Papirius Dionysius was Praefectus Annonae at the end of 189 and in 190 AD, and somehow involved with the food shortage at the end of the reign of Commodus.
 Lidia Paroli has suggested that the inscription belongs to the (unidentified) guild seat of the bakers (Paroli 1993, 159).
 But this does not explain the surprising leading role in Ostia of the prefect of the food supply in Rome.
 We should also note that the inscription does not necessarily refer to the bakers in the harbours, referred to as corpus pistorum (EDR072485 from 140 AD; EDR072618 from 249 AD), corpus pistorum coloniae Ostiensium et Portus Utriusque (EDR130129 from the reign of Marcus Aurelius), and corpus pistorum Ostiensium et Portuensium (EDR164848 from around 200 AD).
-We may be dealing with the guild from Rome.
+We may be dealing with the guild in Rome.
 It is conceivable that the bakers of the Urbs were responsible for the flow control of the grain from the warehouses in the harbours to those in Rome, both the grain on the private market and the grain of the free distributions, which they must have processed.
 A law from 398 AD says: "Moreover, by a similar punishment those persons shall be constrained who have dared to vindicate for themselves, as though by private possession, any supplies from the State storehouses or the small storerooms which are established within the City of Rome and the Port and which are held under the control of the breadmakers (ex his horreis cellulisve, quae intra urbem Romam adque in portu constitutae pistorio iure retinentur)."
 (Codex Theodosianus 14.15.4; translation Clyde Pharr).